 Step 1: Understand the Problem Deeply

-- The specific question: “Why did profits drop?” vs “Should we enter this market?”
+- The specific question: “Why did profits drop 20% in Q3?” differs fundamentally from “Should we enter the Southeast Asian market?”

 Step 2: Form Your Initial Hypothesis